Najee Harris Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Season Stats

-- Harris has rushed for a team-high 541 yards on 150 attempts (67.6 yards per game) and four touchdowns.
+- Harris has run for a team-leading 541 yards on 150 attempts (67.6 yards per game) while scoring four touchdowns.

-- The Steelers, who rank 26th in the NFL in points scored, have attempted a pass 60.6% of the time while running the ball 39.4% of the time.
+- The Steelers have thrown the football in 60.6% of their plays from scrimmage this year while running the ball 39.4% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Lions.